Dalgona Coffee Recipe | Whipped TikTok Coffee

-Hi again, everyone!
+Hi everyone!
 I hope you’re all staying safe.

 What is Dalgona coffee?

 Dalgona coffee, also called whipped coffee, is a combination of instant coffee, sugar, and hot water whipped up to make it light and frothy.
 After it’s whipped, it’s dolloped on top of milk (which can be hot or cold, dairy or dairy-free).

 Dalgona coffee not working?
 Here’s what may be going wrong: